cindistar/virtual-store-app/README.md

 The application is composed by several functionalities as a typical e-commerce app such as: login, logout, cart screen, orders, payment and so forth.
-It also includes a "owner mode" in order to be able to edit all the information which will be displayed to the customers.
+It also includes a "owner mode" in order to be able to edit all the information that will be displayed to the customers.

 # Packages